SilasBerger/microbit/projects/maqueen-rc-car/README.md

 detection enabled.

 ***
-**Issue:** _Obstacle detection triggers immediately, as soon as I turn the Microbit in to car controller mode._
+**Issue:** _Obstacle detection triggers immediately, as soon as I turn the Micro:bit in to car controller mode._

-Upload the changed script to (at least) the car controller Microbit and the issue should be fixed.
+Upload the changed script to (at least) the car controller Micro:bit and the issue should be fixed.

 **Solution:** This is likely due to an incorrect pin configuration for the ultrasonic sensor (assuming that it is properly connected to Maqueen).
 First, check the following labels on your Maqueen robot to determine the ultrasonic pins